birwin93/BASpinner/README.md

-//Somewhere in your code
+Somewhere in your code:

 [spinner start];

-//When you are done
+When you are done:

 [spinner stop];